melaniebalaz/refactor.zone/data/articles/sql-introduction-part1.md

 If you want to try out the code here, you will need some sort of SQL database.
 You can either install [MySQL](https://www.mysql.com/), [PostgreSQL](https://www.postgresql.org/) or any other database server on your computer, or you can just go to [sqlfiddle.com](http://sqlfiddle.com/) and play around there.

+> **Tip** Database servers usually implement their own flavor of SQL.
+The syntax may vary slightly, check your
+> server's documentation for details.

+## Why SQL?

+SQL is a very old language and it is very widely adopted.
+Using SQL databases was still the defacto standard of storing data.
+In fact, it still is, although several NoSQL variants have gained a foothold, mostly in web application and cloud computing.

+SQL databases, also referred to as RDBMS (relational database management system) provide an easy way of creating a strict data structure, and also allows for querying said data.
+It also provides a method of connecting related data together, thus creating a valuable tool for people working with complex business cases.

+In general, the vast majority of computer systems use SQL databases, no matter if we are talking about an Android app, or a banking system, so it's worthwhile putting some effort into.

 ## Organizing data